Infectious Diseases Specialty Residency Program

 Requirements for Acceptance:

-- Completed applications are to be submitted at www.ASHP.org/PhORCAS and are to include:
+- Completed applications are to be submitted at PhORCAS (Pharmacy Online Residency Centralized Application Service) and should include:

 o A discussion of your professional goals and objectives and your reason for pursuing a residency.

 Also include the areas of pharmacy in which you are most and least interested.

 o Three letters of recommendation using the forms provided in PhORCAS

 o Official transcript from all colleges of pharmacy attended

 - Must participate in the National Match process